Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Hydraulic analysis of the conservative case with repulsive potential

 To assess the nature of the roots, we study the discriminant of the cubic equation, given by

-In particular, given the positive definiteness of $w(X)>0$, it can be shown that the spatial discriminant is always sign definite and is also positive when $\rho_0>0$ ($D(X)>0$).
-Thus, all three roots of the cubic equation in eq.~\eqref{Cubic-eqn} are real-valued (and do not touch for any finite $X$), distinguishing this case from the conservative case with attractive potential.
-This analysis thus reveals the crucial role played by the imaginary part of the potential (eq.~\eqref{eq:58}) in eq.~\eqref{eq:1}when it comes to determining the (non) existence of homoclinic solutions.
+In particular, given the positive definiteness of $w(X)>0$, it can be shown that the spatial discriminant is always positive when $\rho_0>0$.
+Thus, all three roots of the cubic equation in eq.~\eqref{Cubic-eqn} are real-valued and do not coalesce for any finite $X$, distinguishing this case from the conservative case with attractive potential.
+This analysis reveals the crucial role played by the imaginary part of the potential \eqref{eq:58} in eq.~\eqref{eq:1} when it comes to determining the existence of homoclinic solutions.

-The transcritical flow problem has been studied for the Gross-Pitaevskii equation \eqref{eq:1} with real-valued attractive potential $V$ in \cite{hakim_nonlinear_1997,leszczyszyn_transcritical_2009}.
-These results helped explain the dynamics observed in BEC \cite{engels_stationary_2007} and photorefractive optical media \cite{wan_wave_2010} experiments.
-In this case, the boundary conditions consist of a nonlinear plane wave solution of eq.~\eqref{eq:1} whose wavevector corresponds to the flow velocity.
-The simulations in \cite{chandramouli2023dispersive} motivate a nonconservative generalization of the transcritical flow problem to non-Hermitian media.
-In the absence of the gain-loss term, a repulsive potential permits the existence of homoclinic flow patterns for arbitrary freestream boundary conditions \cite{leszczyszyn_transcritical_2009}.
-In contrast, the conservative case with attractive potential does not appear to support \cite{hakim_nonlinear_1997,leszczyszyn_transcritical_2009}.
-This (non)existence of homoclinic flow patterns has important implications for the resonant generation of DSW.